-The document that would become the foundation of the state of Israel was sent in the form of a letter by Lord Arthur James Balfour to Lord Walter Rothschild.
+The document that would lay the foundation for the establishment of the state of Israel was sent in the form of a letter by Lord Arthur James Balfour to Lord Walter Rothschild.
 Rothschild was to pass it on to the Zionist Organization headed by Dr. Chaim Weizmann.

-As the Hebrew settlement in the Land of Israel kept establishing and expanding itself, the leaders of the Zionist movement realized they would need support from the world’s empires, specifically the British Empire.
+As the Hebrew settlement in the Land of Israel kept establishing and expanding itself, the leaders of the Zionist movement realized they would need political support from one of the world’s great powers, specifically the British Empire.

 When the British ousted the centuries old Ottoman presence in Palestine, Chaim Weizmann presented a draft for the founding of a state.
 This draft was a declaration sent to the then British Foreign Secretary, Lord Arthur James Balfour, on July 1917.
 The draft declared that Britain would recognize the Land of Israel as the land of the Jewish people.

 The declaration did not leave the Foreign Office as it was drafted, of course.
-It went through several rewrites by the Foreign Office.
+In fact, it went through several rewrites.
 By early October 1917, the draft was processed by the War Office in conjunction with the Zionist Organization delegation.